getMADD.com

 In essence, they changed their computing methods, which raised the numbers and then were alarmed that the figures were higher.

-FYI: according to the government, FARS is not pronounced "FARSE".
+FYI: according to the government, FARS is not pronounced "FARCE".

 In 2003, the NHTSA worked with MADD by releasing "alarmingly" high numbers first and then revising them downward later after all states had passed the .08 law.